driessenslucas/researchproject/Thesis.md

 - **Maze Visualization:**

-Here's a picutre of the maze that I have build in real life:
+The following image provides a more detailed look at the real-world maze setup.
+This physical representation mirrors the virtual maze environment.

 ![Final Maze Build](./images/final_test/final_maze_build.jpeg){ width=50% }